 The History of Carrier-Sold Phones

-Travel with me, if you will, back to ancient times.
-To a time before smartphones, when flip phones ruled the land.
-In these olden days of cellular devices, there was only one real option for buying a phone: from your carrier.
+In the early days of cellular devices, there was only one real option for buying a phone in the US: from your carrier.
 This involved getting a phone for a small payment—$50 or $100 in most cases, or even free for the “non-flagship” handsets of the day.
 In return, you’d sign a two-year agreement with your carrier saying that you’d stick with them.
 Seems great, right?

 What they didn’t tell you is that they paid very little for that plastic flip phone, so they actually made a killing off of you.
 I mean, I get that every business is out to make money, but they really took you for a lot with this old model.
-But since there wasn’t another option, that’s just how it was—and this continued well into the smartphone era.
-You’d buy a phone for $200 with a two-year contract, but that phone wasn’t really $200—it was more like $650, you just paid the rest in fees over time.
+But since there wasn’t another option, that’s just how it was—and these practicies have continued into the smartphone era.
+You’d buy a smartphone for $200 with a two-year contract, but that phone wasn’t really $200—it was more like $650, you just paid the rest in fees over time.

 Now, things have changed.
-If you go to your carrier to buy a phone, the price tag says the true price—$650 for a lot of those flagship smartphones—and you can either pay it in full or pay it off over time with an interest-free financing plan, no contract required.
+If you go to your carrier to buy a phone, the price tag is usually the true price—now closer to $1,000 for a lot of those flagship smartphones—and you can either pay it in full or pay it off over time with an interest-free financing plan, no contract required.

 The Modern Dilemma

-However, there is a big catch to buying a phone from your carrier: it’s locked to that carrier.
-That means you can’t take it to another carrier unless it first gets unlocked by the original one—and even then, your phone may only be compatible with another carrier of the same type: GSM (AT&T and T-Mobile) or CDMA (Verizon and Sprint).
+However, there’s still a big catch to buying a phone from your carrier: it’s locked to that carrier.
+That means you can’t take it to another carrier unless it first gets unlocked by the original one—and even then, your phone may only be compatible with another carrier that has compatible network bands.

-That means if you buy a phone from the Verizon store, you can only use that phone on Verizon.
-Once you pay it off, you can get it unlocked by the folks at Verizon, then take it to Sprint or one of the other smaller CDMA networks.
-You can’t, however, necessarily take it to AT&T or T-Mobile, unless it’s a phone that’s compatible with both types of networks (like the iPhone or Google Pixel).
+That means if you buy a phone from the Verizon store, you’re probably stuck using that phone on Verizon.
+Once you pay it off, you can get it unlocked by the folks at Verizon, then take it to a different compatible network.
+This used to be more difficult with CDMA and GSM networks, but that’s less of a problem now with SIM cards and eSIM.

-If, however, you were to buy that phone from the manufacturer directly—say, buying a Samsung phone from samsung.com (or buying it unlocked from a store like Best Buy)—you could take it to any compatible carrier right away, without having to go through the hassle of unlocking it first.
+If, however, you were to buy that phone from the manufacturer directly—say, buying an iPhone from Apple.com (or buying it unlocked from a store like Best Buy)—you could take it to any compatible carrier right away, without having to go through the hassle of unlocking it first.

 Why You Might Want to Buy From Your Carrier